devkristie/portfolio/README.md

 3. Portfolio Showcase: Visitors can explore the portfolio section to view websites I've created, showcasing my expertise and previous work.
 4. Contact Form: A contact form is available for users to reach out to me directly for inquiries or collaboration opportunities.
 5. Footer Navigation: The footer includes additional navigation links for quick access to essential pages and provides credits for the project.
+6. Privacy Policy: A privacy policy page provides users with information regarding their privacy and cookie policies.

 ### User Instructions